-The principal market risk faced by the Company relates to currency risk as some borrowing and lending is in GBP while the functional currency is USD.
-The following tables set out the Company's non-USD monetary assets and liabilities at 30 June 2023 and 31 December 2022 and the net exposure in original currency and USD of those monetary assets and liabilities.
+The principal market risk faced by the Company relates to currency risk as almost all borrowing and lending is in Euro while the functional currency is USD.
+The following table sets out the Company's non-USD monetary assets and liabilities at 30 June 2023 and 31 December 2022 and the net exposure in original currency and USD of those monetary assets and liabilities.